 Instructions

-If your Hybrid Connector will manage the on-premises Exchange Server environment, please assign it to your service account with the Recipient Management group membership.
-Further info can be found in the Microsoft documentation.
+If your Hybrid Connector is tasked with managing the on-premises Exchange Server environment, ensure that your service account is granted membership in the Recipient Management group.
+For more information, please refer to the Microsoft documentation.

 Group Managed Service Account